DylanHamme99/DylanHamme99.github.io/Final_Project/Project.md

 <br>
 The steps to create a display are generalized below:
 	<br>
-*Create a buffer around the river that encapsulates the contours that may be affected by flooding (10000 ft)
+	* Create a buffer around the river that encapsulates the contours that may be affected by flooding (10000 ft).
+	* Use the extraction tool to select the contours of the valley.
+Use the select by attribute function to select only the contours of the appropriate calculated water level.
+To make this into a polygon, only the maximum elevation contours were selected, then the polygonize function was used after editing the contours to make an enclosed shape that represents the land covered by flood waters.
+	* Download ACS data on Fairfield and New Haven Counties for median household income.
+	*